syncfusion-content/maui-docs/MAUI/ListView/viewappearance.md

 ## Item animation on appearing

 The `SfListView` supports animating the items by using an [OnItemAppearing](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ListViewItem.html#Syncfusion_Maui_ListView_ListViewItem_OnItemAppearing) virtual method.
 It is raised when the items appearing in the view on scrolling, loading, and navigating from one page to another page.
-To apply the animation effect for items, follow the steps:
+To apply the animation effect for items, follow these steps:

 ### Extension of ItemGenerator